Monmouth

 The town was the site of a small Roman fort, Blestium, and became established after the Normans built Monmouth Castle c.
 1067.
 The medieval stone gated bridge is the only one of its type remaining in Britain.
 The castle later came into the possession of the House of Lancaster, and was the birthplace of King Henry V in 1386.
-In 1536, it became the county town of Monmouthshire.

-A market town and a focus of educational and cultural activities for the surrounding rural area, Monmouth has become a tourism centre at the heart of the Wye Valley.

-Etymology
+Toponymy

 The name Monmouth is an English contraction of 'Monnow-mouth'.
 The Welsh name for the river, Mynwy, which may originally have meant "fast-flowing", was anglicised as Monnow.
-The town was originally known in Welsh as Abermynwy ("mouth of the Monnow"), replaced by Trefynwy ("Monnow town" – the initial m of Mynwy mutating in Welsh to f pronounced /v/) by the 1600s.
+The town was originally known in Welsh as Abermynwy ("mouth of the Monnow"), replaced by Trefynwy ("Monnow town" – the initial m of Mynwy mutating in Welsh to f, pronounced /v/) by the 1600s.

 History

 Excavations undertaken by the Monmouth Archaeological Society on sites along Monnow Street have uncovered details of the early history of the town.
 The Council for British Archaeology has designated Monmouth as one of the top ten towns in Britain for archaeology.